- Wissenschaftliche Weiterbildung

-Briefly after you have submitted all your documents for the enrolment and the Goethe-Card application form, your card will be issued and should be ready to be collected at the Studien-Service-Point.
+Briefly after you have submitted all your documents for the enrolment and payed the semester fee, your card will be issued and should be ready to be collected at the Studien-Service-Point.
 You will be notified when your card is ready to be collected.
 Along with your Goethe-Card, you will also receive the login details for your student account.

 If you are not able to pick up your Goethe-Card personally, someone you trust may pick it up for you.
 Therefore, they have to bring a front and back copy of your ID and their own ID as well.

 I did not apply during the application period.
 Can I still participate in the second admission round?